Tcl_EvalObjEx, Tcl_EvalFile, Tcl_EvalObjv, Tcl_Eval, Tcl_EvalEx, Tcl_GlobalEval, Tcl_GlobalEvalObj, Tcl_VarEval, Tcl_VarEvalVA - execute Tcl scripts

 contents of an object are going to change immediately, so the

-bytecodes won't be reused in a future execution.
+bytecodes will not be reused in a future execution.
 In this case,

 If this flag is set, the script is processed at global level.
 This

 means that it is evaluated in the global namespace and its variable